Gchethankumar/TSA_EXP1B/README.md

 # Ex.No: 1B                     CONVERSION OF NON STATIONARY TO STATIONARY DATA

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data.
+To perform regular differncing,seasonal adjustment and log transformatio on india's GDP data.

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy